TutorialDoctor/Software_Development/4 Art Process.md

 # The Summarized Process
 The main process for creating any product is:

-- Describe
+- Describe it
-- Prototype
+- Prototype it
-- Refine
+- Refine it
-- Polish
+- Polish it
-- Package
+- Package it

 First, describe the product.
 The better the description the easier it is to **stay true** to the idea.
 Create a prototype **Don't deviate** from the working prototype.
 Refine the product.
 Refining is the longest stage (**tweaking**).
 Polish the product.
 The polish stage shouldn't add new features but it should **enhance** existing ones.
 Package your product in an **easy to access and use** way (consider this in the beginning).